Agheb/PyRunnerGame/Readme.md

 ```python
 def add_rect_to_update(rects, surface=None, pos=None, centered=None):
 ```
-The RenderThread _only_ updates the screen part that changed.
+The RenderThread _only_ updates the screen parts that have changed.
 Therefore _all_ of your functions have to collect the rects that changed and return it to the main class ('mainwindow.py'), where it will get sent to this function.
-No matter if you draw on a surface that's the same size as the screen size or not, it is suggested to provide the surface you drew to as well as either the position or centered value you used with the blit function.
+No matter if you draw on a surface that's the same size as the screen size or not, it is suggested to provide the surface you drew to as well and either the position or centered value you used with the blit function.

 The RenderThread is only able to get the correct rects to update positions